Skip to main content

 32 And they set on for him by himself, and for them by themselves; and for the Egyptians, who did eat with him, by themselves; because the Egyptians may not eat bread with the Hebrews; for that is an abomination unto the Egyptians.

-The similarity is manifested in the practice of strict demarcation of everyday contacts and separate dining as forms of ritual and sanitary protection against potential sources of infection associated with foreigners.
+The similarity is manifested in the practice of strict demareation of everyday contacts and separate dining as forms of ritual and sanitary protection against potential sources of infection associated with foreigners.

 Egypt

 On the verso of the «Edwin Smith Papyrus» (1650–1550 BCE), there are three spells for «protection» against certain epidemics (Incantations № 1–3).
-One magical formula (Incantation № 7) was recited during the disinfection of belongings «against the plague», while another (Incantation № 6) was used in the event of accidentally swallowing a flying insect (1930BreastedJH:473–478,482,483; sae.saw-leipzig.de).
-In these spells, we discern utterances that accompanied anti-epidemic measures.
+For example, one magical formula (Incantation № 7) was recited during the disinfection of belongings «against the plague», while another (Incantation № 6) was used in the event of accidentally swallowing a flying insect (1930BreastedJH:473–478,482,483; sae.saw-leipzig.de).
+Through these spells, we discern utterances that accompanied anti-epidemic measures.

 33 And they sat before him, the first-born according to his prior birth, and the youngest according to his youth; and the men marvelled one at the other.